GV-Shriya/Photo-Galleria/README.md

 The user can upload their artworks and showcase them

+Anyone can upload their artworks which would be visible to everyone to help build an art community

 # Navigation:

 => To upload a file, user can click on the floating action button and choose a file and after a brief animation, it gets uploaded